-Depending on the recipe, you can simply add the ingredients to the baking mix rather than combining them in a separate bowl before adding them.
+Depending on the recipe, you can add the individual ingredients to the baking mix rather than combining them in a separate bowl before incorporating.

-If you like sweeter baking chocolate, use a proportion of 1 tablespoon unsweetened cocoa powder to 1 tablespoon sugar to 1 tablespoon sugar to 1 teaspoon melted butter or shortening (or oil).
-This will equal 1 ounce of semi-sweet baking chocolate.
+If you like sweeter baking chocolate, use a proportion of 1 tablespoon unsweetened cocoa powder to 1 tablespoon sugar to 1 teaspoon melted butter or shortening (or oil).
+This will equal 1 ounce of semisweet baking chocolate.

 If you don't want to make your own semisweet baking chocolate substitute or don't have unsweetened cocoa powder on hand, there are other options.
-You can substitute bittersweet baking chocolate ounce for ounce for semi-sweet baking chocolate, and you probably won't detect too much of a difference, but you might need to add extra sugar to the baking mix but no added butter or oil is necessary.
+You can substitute an equal amount of bittersweet baking chocolate for semisweet baking chocolate, and you probably won't detect too much of a difference.
+You might need to add a little extra sugar to the baking mix to increase the sweetness, but no extra butter or oil is necessary.

 If unsweetened baking chocolate is in the pantry, you can combine it with some sugar.
-Add 1 tablespoon of sugar per 1 ounce of unsweetened baking chocolate and substitute it ounce for ounce for semi-sweet baking chocolate.
+Add 1 tablespoon of sugar per 1 ounce of unsweetened baking chocolate and substitute it ounce-for-ounce for the semisweet baking chocolate.
 You won't need any added butter or oil.